MarkusThill/65-C-02-Assembler/big-powers/README.md

 x^8=x^4*x^4

 And so on.
-This method makes it possible to efficiently calculate even big powers.
-Even the 6502 will be able to calculate the result in a very short time!
+This method makes it possible to efficiently calculate very big powers.
+Even the 6502 with a low clocking will be able to calculate the result in a very short time!
-To realize the power-function you I first had to to implement a 128 byte multiplication-routine and a square-routine that calculates the power of 2.
+To realize the power-function I first had to to implement a 128 byte multiplication-routine and a square-routine that calculates the power of 2.
 With these two functions it was fairly easy to implement the powers-function.
 To check the results I wrote a JAVA-program that uses the BigInteger-class.